Akarsh-B/Email_Ranking_Summarization/README.md

 #Important info before executing the code:-

-1. Two notebooks have been submitted
+1. Two notebooks have been added

-    a) abalas26_project_pre.ipynb:- This is where the data is extracted.
-The initial dataset was considered which is around 1.0GB
-                                    I have not uploaded the data for this.
+    a) Data_Extraction.ipynb:- This is where the data is extracted.
+The initial dataset was considered which is around 1.0GB I have not uploaded the data for this.
 The processing will also take around 10 minutes to execute on a normal computer without GPU.